rogerleecormier/rogerleecormier.github.io/docs/data-analytics/index.md

 ## 🎓 Academic Foundation in Analytics

+### Courses

+**Data Analytics** - apply management analysis and other techniques to assess how data analytics can be integrated throughout organizational operations.

-As part of my M.S. in Organizational Leadership, I completed a graduate course in **Data-Driven Decision Making**, applying real-world forecasting and statistical models to business use cases.
+**Data-Driven Decision Making** - apply real-world forecasting and statistical models to business use cases.

+---

 ### Key Competencies Gained: